Connect with others who understand.

 Treating Nonmotor Symptoms

-Many medications used to treat nonmotor symptoms interact with other Parkinson’s medications or have a high likelihood of producing severe side effects.
+Many medications used to treat nonmotor symptoms interact with other Parkinson’s medications or cause severe side effects.

-Traditional antipsychotic medications can lead to an increased risk of side effects.
+For example, some antipsychotic medications can increase the risk of side effects.
 Antipsychotic drugs such as clozapine and quetiapine (Seroquel), however, are often safely used to treat hallucinations and delusions in people with Parkinson’s.
+In addition, pimavanserin (Nuplazid) is a U.S. Food and Drug Administration (FDA)-approved treatment for hallucinations and delusions associated with Parkinson’s psychosis.

 Clozapine can also treat dyskinesia, uncontrollable movements that can be a side effect of levodopa medications.
-Depression and anxiety can be treated with antidepressants, but these also carry a high risk of side effects for people living with PD.
+Depression and anxiety can be treated with antidepressants, but these also carry a high risk of side effects for people living with Parkinson’s disease.

 End-of-Life Planning